 In 2016-2017, Professor Laurent served as a Fulbright Scholar in Jamaica.
 Her research project title was: Empowerment Over Imprisonment: Moving the Hearts and Minds of the People of Jamaica and the United States from Retributive to Restorative Justice.
 Professor Laurent is responsible to manage all aspects of the Externship Program.

-Associate Professor and Director of the Chastek Law Library, and Director of the Executive J.D.
+Associate Professor, Director of the Chastek Law Library, and Director of the Executive J.D.
 Program

 Prior to joining Gonzaga University School of Law, Patrick J. Charles was a Reference Librarian and Legal Research Instructor at Creighton University School of Law in Omaha, Nebraska, from 1997 until July of 2007.
 From 1994 until 1997, he was the Circulation/Reference Librarian at Widener University School of Law in Wilmington, Delaware.
 From 1990 until 1993, he was judicial clerk for the Honorable Dorothy M. Baker of the Multnomah County Circuit Court in Portland, Oregon.
 He is an inactive member of the Oregon State Bar Association.